shreyaspranav/Xenode/README.md

 ## What's Present in Xenode?
 As of time of writing, Xenode has a fast 2D Batch Renderer which supports rendering quads and circles.
 It can render thousands of colored quads in a single draw call.
 It also has a level editor made in [ImGui](https://github.com/ocornut/imgui) and is dockable.
 It also has a demo FlappyBird game made with this engine in SandboxApp project.

+### 2D Renderer
+The 2D renderer API in Xenode provides API for rendering colored quads, textured quads, hard and soft circles, donuts and more.
+The 2D renderer works by batching the geometry and drawing in less number of draw calls.

+### Windowing and input
+[GLFW](https://github.com/glfw/glfw) is used for the windowing and input.
+The API supports fullscreen windows and  semi transperent windows.
+The API also allows fullscreen window to be targeted to a specific monitor.
+All inputs are hooked to the event system API.

 ## Dependencies
 * [GLFW](https://github.com/glfw/glfw) for windows and input